-As a result of its 2017 due diligence, Lear identified the following continuous improvement efforts to improve the due diligence process and further mitigate risk for 2018 conflict mineral reporting:
+As a result of 2019 due diligence efforts, Lear identified the following continuous improvement points to further mitigate risks in the 2020 conflict mineral reporting year:

-- Further integration of the conflict minerals compliance requirements and process between cross-functional teams within Lear's organization globally. - Result: Lear has started to establish a comprehensive CSR strategy that includes integration of environmental, social and economic aspects into business decisions, operations and governance.
-The conflict minerals compliance process is now captured under this strategy, working with the broader CSR Steering Committee as described in Section 2.1B of this report.
-Specific integration to relevant business units such as purchasing and supply chain management will continue to be developed further. - Continued collaboration with AIAG and RMI, as well as participation in cross-industry forums to ensure access to up-todate smelter status information, and current strategies, events and legislation related to conflict minerals (as discussed in item C on page 3 of this report). - Results: Lear continued collaboration with AIAG RMWG and RMI by participating in meetings and providing inputs on the various topics and projects such as providing training and education in the interest of supply base. - Participation in both AIAG SET and RMI SET to support research and outreach projects which encourage smelters and refiners to participate in the RMI.
+- Further integration of the conflict minerals compliance requirements and processes within the functions of Lear's global organization. - Result: Lear is developing specific goals as part of its comprehensive ESG strategy that aim to leverage the integration of environmental, social and economic aspects into business decisions, operations and governance.
+The conflict minerals compliance and responsible sourcing program is a subset of broader goals, working with the broader ESG Steering Committee as described in Section 2.1B of this Report.
+Specific integration to relevant business units such as purchasing and supply chain management will continue to be developed further. - Continued partnership and collaboration with AIAG, RMI and other relevant cross-industry groups to ensure alignment with current industry outreach and efforts with respect to conflict minerals (as discussed in item C on page 5 of this Report). - Results: Lear continued collaboration with AIAG RMWG and RMI by participating in work group discussions and providing input on various topics and projects, such as outreach, further development of resources for the supply base, sharing best practices and process coordination and alignment with industry peers.

+- Participation in both AIAG SET and RMI SET to support research and outreach projects which encourage smelters and refiners to participate in the RMI.
 Lear will also continue to provide input to the Supplier Survey of RMI.
 RMI solicits supplier surveys to refresh the aggregated list of potential and actual SORs in CFSI member company supply chains.
-This information will be used to help identify SORs and aliases, cover as many smelters and refiners as possible and prioritize research and outreach throughout the reporting year. - Results: Lear continues to participate in AIAG SET-coordinated smelter engagement reviews and discussion to support the automotive industry objective in expanding smelter outreach efforts with RMI.
+This information will be used to help identify SORs and aliases, cover as many smelters and refiners as possible and prioritize research and outreach throughout the reporting year. - Results: Lear continues to participate in AIAG SET-coordinated smelter engagement reviews and discussion that support the automotive industry objective of expanding smelter outreach efforts with RMI and increasing SORs participation and conformance to RMAP.
 Lear continues to assess the feasibility of participating in upcoming smelter pre-audit visits.

 Lear is committed to use only components with raw materials where extraction, transport, trade, processing and export are obtained from validated sources as a matter of principle, where practicable.
-In 2019, Lear's continuous improvement efforts to mitigate risk will focus on:
+In 2020, Lear's continuous improvement efforts to mitigate risks will focus on: